Digital Product Development Glossary

-As opposed to a production environment, the staging environment is where you can test new features or fixes to your app without fear of breaking the live version.
+As opposed to a production environment, the staging (or sandbox) environment is where you can test new features or improvements to your app without fear of breaking the live version.
 It’s a near-exact replica of the production environment, which gives you a chance to see how a new feature may work once it is deployed to all users.

 Swift is a programming language used for developing iOS apps.
 It is the newer of the two languages that Apple offers (the older being Objective-C), and it is typically used when starting a project from scratch.

 SVGs are one way to distribute images over the Internet.
 As opposed to a "bitmapped" image format like PNG, an SVG can be scaled to any size you want while maintaining the highest image quality possible.
 SVGs work best for icons and logos.

 Technical debt is a concept used in software development to describe the effects related to taking a shortcut now to save money or time instead of using a different approach that would take longer or cost more.